Anti-Kurdish sentiment

 Anti-Kurdish sentiment, also known as anti-Kurdism or Kurdophobia, is hostility, fear, intolerance or racism against the Kurdish people, Kurdistan, Kurdish culture, or Kurdish languages.
 A person who holds such positions is sometimes referred to as a "Kurdophobe".

+Gérard Chaliand coined the term to describe how Kurds have been oppressed.
+In Turkey, the government has historically denied Kurdish identity and language.
+In Syria and Iraq, similar anti-Kurdish policies have caused significant harm, including genocidal campaigns in Iraq under Saddam Hussein.
+Recently, conflicts like the fight against ISIS have increased awareness but also heightened anti-Kurdish actions and discrimination.
+Kurds there have been receiving death threats and demands for their expulsion.

 Origin and history

 The term 'anti-Kurdism' appears to have been first coined by Gérard Chaliand, who used it to describe anti-Kurdish sentiment in Iraq and Turkey during the mid- to late twentieth century.
-Much anti-Kurdish sentiment is a result of fears surrounding Kurdish nationalist aspirations for an independent Kurdistan and in response to the ultra-nationalist ideologies promoted by the states which control Kurdistan.
+Much anti-Kurdish sentiment is a result of ultra-nationalist ideologies promoted by the states which preserve a significant Kurdish population.

 In Turkey, Kurdish identity was officially denied by the state, which sought to Turkify the Kurds in Turkey.
 Kurdish language and identity are not recognised in the constitution.
-The Kurdish Flag and teaching the Kurdish language are illegal.
-Until 2013, the letters Q, W and X were banned because they are present in the Kurdish but not the Turkish alphabet.
 The Turkish government institutionalized racism and paid academics to teach theories that would deny the existence of Kurds.
-An example of these is the "kurt-kart theory", which asserted that Kurds were merely Turks whose name came from the "kurt-kart" sound the people made when they walked through the snow of the mountainous southeast of Turkey.
-Turkish diplomats were taught by the National Secret Service that Kurds nor the Kurdish language exist.
-The Turkish president Kenan Evren also claimed so during his electoral rallies.
+An example of this is the "kurt-kart theory", which asserted that Kurds were merely Turks whose name came from the "kurt-kart" sound the people made when they walked through the snow of the mountainous southeast of Turkey.
+Turkish diplomats were taught by the National Secret Service that neither Kurds nor the Kurdish language exist.
 Various Turkish nationalist political parties and groups in Turkey have successfully campaigned using the general anti-Kurdish sentiment of the Turkish people.
 The Turkish state uses "fighting terrorism" to justify military encroachment on Kurdish areas.

 Anti-Kurdish sentiment increased in the Arab world during the formation of the United Arab Republic.
 At that time, Gamal Abdel Nasser implemented a policy of Arabizing the new republic by cracking down on political dissent among Kurds in Syria.
 Following the collapse of the United Arab Republic, Syria would be officially declared the Syrian Arab Republic based on these same Arab nationalist policies.

-Anti-Kurdish sentiment has also been present in Iraq where there is a large Kurdish populations.
+Anti-Kurdish sentiment has also been present in Iraq where there is a large Kurdish population.
 Anti-Kurdism manifested itself in the form of genocide and Saddam Hussein's Anfal campaign in Iraqi Kurdistan.